abdussalam-mustapha/freya/README.md

 **B2B DeFi Invoicing Platform on Sonic Blockchain**

 Sonic Invoice Portal is a decentralized invoicing platform built for freelancers, startups, and B2B transactions on the Sonic blockchain.
-The platform leverages Sonic's FeeM infrastructure for micro-fee, high-speed financial interactions with optional escrow and milestone payment support.
+The platform leverages Sonic's FeeM infrastructure for 90% revenue on transaction for developers, high-speed financial interactions with optional escrow and milestone payment support.

 ![Sonic Logo](https://img.shields.io/badge/Sonic-Invoice%20Portal-blue?style=for-the-badge&logo=ethereum)